mottosso/Qt.py/README.md

 ##### Load Qt Designer .ui files

-The `uic.loadUi` function of PyQt4 and PyQt5 as well as the `QtUiTools.QUiLoader().load` function of PySide/PySide2 are mappend to a convenience function `load_ui`.
+The `uic.loadUi` function of PyQt4 and PyQt5 as well as the `QtUiTools.QUiLoader().load` function of PySide/PySide2 are mapped to a convenience function `load_ui`.

 ```python
 import sys